canonical/kafka-operator/docs/explanation/e-security.md

 # Cryptography

-This document describes cryptography used by Charmed Kafka.
+This document describes cryptography used by Charmed Apache Kafka.

 ## Resource checksums
-Every version of the Charmed Kafka and Charmed ZooKeeper operators install a pinned revision of the Charmed Kafka snap and Charmed ZooKeeper, respectively, in order to provide reproducible and secure environments.
-The [Charmed Kafka snap](https://snapstore.io/charmed-kafka) and [Charmed ZooKeeper snap](https://snapstore.io/charmed-zookeeper) package the
+Every version of the Charmed Apache Kafka and Charmed ZooKeeper operators install a pinned revision of the Charmed Apache Kafka snap and Charmed ZooKeeper, respectively, in order to provide reproducible and secure environments.
+The [Charmed Apache Kafka snap](https://snapstore.io/charmed-kafka) and [Charmed ZooKeeper snap](https://snapstore.io/charmed-zookeeper) package the
-Kafka and ZooKeeper workload together with a set of dependencies and utilities required by the lifecycle of the operators (see [Charmed Kafka snap contents](https://github.com/canonical/charmed-kafka-snap/blob/3/edge/snap/snapcraft.yaml) and [Charmed ZooKeeper snap contents](https://github.com/canonical/charmed-zookeeper-snap/blob/3/edge/snap/snapcraft.yaml)).
+Kafka and ZooKeeper workload together with a set of dependencies and utilities required by the lifecycle of the operators (see [Charmed Apache Kafka snap contents](https://github.com/canonical/charmed-kafka-snap/blob/3/edge/snap/snapcraft.yaml) and [Charmed ZooKeeper snap contents](https://github.com/canonical/charmed-zookeeper-snap/blob/3/edge/snap/snapcraft.yaml)).
-Every artifact bundled into the Charmed Kafka snap and Charmed ZooKeeper snap is verified against their SHA256 or SHA512 checksum after download.
+Every artifact bundled into the Charmed Apache Kafka snap and Charmed ZooKeeper snap is verified against their SHA256 or SHA512 checksum after download.

 ## Sources verification
-Charmed Kafka sources are stored in:
+Charmed Apache Kafka sources are stored in:

 * GitHub repositories for snaps, rocks and charms
 * LaunchPad repositories for the Kafka and ZooKeeper upstream fork used for building their respective distributions